joakimkistowski/HTTP-Load-Generator/README.md

 2. Generation of loads with context sensitive requests that can be scripted to be dependent on previous responses.
 3. An infrastructure that allows for collection of power measurements from external measurement devices (optional).

-The load generator can be used for testing of web applications regarding testing of energy efficiency, testing of scaling behavior over time and testing of time-dependent scenarios, such as the effect of sudden bursts, seasonal variations in request patterns, trends, etc.
+The load generator can be used for testing of web applications regarding testing of energy efficiency, testing of scaling behavior over time, and testing of time-dependent scenarios, such as the effect of sudden bursts, seasonal variations in request patterns, trends, etc.

 ## 2. Getting Started with the Load Generator

 First build or download the [httploadgenetor.jar](https://se2.informatik.uni-wuerzburg.de/files/httploadgenerator.jar).
 Deploy the httploadgenerator on two machines:
 1. The **director machine** (experiment controller): Usually your PC.
 This machine must have access to the load profile and request script to be run.
-In addition this machine must be able to communicate with the power meters (optional).
+In addition this machine must be able to communicate with the power meters (optional, we are not using a power meter in this _getting started_ section).
 2. The **load generator machine**: The machine that sends the network loads.
 Usually a quite powerful machine.
 No additional files, except for the jar itself, are required on this machine.

 In addition to the jar, you need a load intensity profile and a LUA script for generating the actual requests.
 We provide an example for each in the examplefiles directory:
-* [Example Load Intensity Profile](https://github.com/joakimkistowski/HTTP-Load-Generator/tree/master/examplefiles/curveArrivalRates.csv): An example load intensity profile that runs for a minute. its arrival rate increases for 30 seconds before decreasing again in a sinoid shape.
+* [Example Load Intensity Profile](https://github.com/joakimkistowski/HTTP-Load-Generator/tree/master/examplefiles/curveArrivalRates.csv): An example load intensity profile that runs for one minute.
+Its arrival rate increases for 30 seconds before decreasing again in a sinoid shape.
 * [Example Minimal Request Generation LUA Script](https://github.com/joakimkistowski/HTTP-Load-Generator/tree/master/examplefiles/http_calls_minimal.lua): A minimal example script for generating requests.
 Alternates between calls on index.html and index.htm.
 For a more complex example see [here](https://github.com/joakimkistowski/HTTP-Load-Generator/tree/master/examplefiles/http_calls_dvd.lua).
 This second scripts specifies calls for the Dell DVD Store.
 However, use the minimal script for now.
 It is far easier to run with almost any web application.

 Download both files and place them on the director machine.
 For simplicity, we will assume that you place them in the same directory as the _httploadgenerator.jar_.
 You would now also modify the LUA script with calls for your web application.
 For the minimal example, just make sure that index.html and index.htm are accessible and enter the adress of your server hosting the web application in line 7 of the script.